top of page

 The Most Deflating Moment Of My Aikido Life

-When I look back on my Aikido journey, one moment stands out — and not for the reasons you might expect.
+The Most Deflating Moment Of My Aikido Life When I look back on my Aikido journey, one moment stands out — and not for the reasons you might expect.
 It wasn’t a triumph, a breakthrough, or a beautiful technique.
 It was the moment I passed my black belt grading.
 After a long week of training at summer school, my body was broken.
 My knee had gone completely, strapped up and aching with every movement.
-I was in so much pain for my grading and adding to my discomfort was my Uke who was unforgiving.
-The judging panel expect
+I was in so much pain for my grading and adding to my discomfort was my Uke w

 gaz841